-The striker struck in the first half to secure victory for the African nation, who were forced to withstand a late rally, with Edin Dzeko hitting the postPeter Odemwingie fired Nigeria to the brink of qualification for the last-16 as they beat Bosnia 1-0 and knocked them out of the World Cup.
+The striker struck in the first half to secure victory for the African nation, which was forced to withstand a late rally, with Edin Dzeko hitting the post.

-The striker slotted past Stoke City team-mate Asmir Begovic at the Arena Pantanal, although Bosnia were unfortunate not to have led eight minutes earlier when an Edin Dzeko goal was incorrectly ruled out for offside.
+The striker slotted past Stoke City teammate Asmir Begovic at the Arena Pantanal, although Bosnia was unfortunate not to have led eight minutes earlier when an Edin Dzeko goal was incorrectly ruled out for offside.

-The European nation needed a goal in the second half to keep their qualification hopes alive, however they were unable to break down a solid Nigerian defence.
+The European nation needed a goal in the second half to keep its qualification hopes alive, however it was unable to break down a solid Nigerian defense.

-The win leaves Nigeria second in Group F and requiring either a point from their group finale with Argentina or Iran to draw or lose against Bosnia.
+The win leaves Nigeria second in Group F and requiring either a point from their group finale with Argentina or an Iran draw or defeat against Bosnia.

-Safet Susic omitted own-goal scorer Sead Kolasinac from their brave 2-1 loss to Argentina, however, Bosnia were exposed on their left side with Senad Lulic and Emir Spahic caught out of position early on.
+Safet Susic omitted own-goal scorer Sead Kolasinac from the 2-1 loss to Argentina, however, Bosnia was exposed on the left side with Senad Lulic and Emir Spahic caught out of position early.

-A poor clearance by captain Spahic in the sixth minute forced his fellow defender Haris Medunjanin to bring down Ahmed Musa and take a yellow card.
+The Bosnians were very sloppy at the back in the early stages, typified by a poor clearance by captain Spahic in the sixth minute - which forced his fellow defender Haris Medunjanin to earn a yellow card for bringing down Ahmed Musa.

-For all their instability at the back, Bosnia settled into the game and should have been credited with the game's opening goal when Dzeko ran in behind and found the back of the net in the 21st minute - only for the assistant's flag to be incorrectly raised.
+For all the instability at the back, Bosnia settled into the game and should have been credited with the game's opening goal when Dzeko got in behind and found the back of the net in the 21st minute - only for the assistant's flag to be incorrectly raised.

 Dzeko was clearly Bosnia's best chance of scoring the opener, and minutes later he unleashed a shot from inside the area that Nigeria goalkeeper Vincent Enyeama was forced to produce a strong save to deny the Manchester City man.